mikeapted/aws-ec2-ssh-secgroup-update/README.md

 If your public IP address changes routinely due to your ISP, frequent physical relocation, or any other reason it can be tempting to leave SSH open to 0.0.0.0/0 in your AWS EC security group.
 This is generally a bad idea, and this allows you to add a simple cron job that will handle that update for you.

+## Dependencies

+It is assumed you have both NodeJS/NPM running locally and a working AWS CLI configured.

 ## Installation

 Head to a directory that you would like the script to run out of: